intel/dffml/docs/arch/alice/discussion/0035/reply_0014.md

-Identifying alignment and incentivizing collaborating so as to bring about high impact results as measured by personal and organizational targets.
+Identifying alignment and incentivizing collaborating so as to bring about high impact results as measured by personal and organizational targets while having as much fun as possible.